List of fatal bear attacks in North America

-Bears held captive by animal trainers, in zoos, carnivals, or kept as pets have been responsible for several attacks.
+Bears held captive by animal trainers, in zoos or carnivals, or kept as pets, have been responsible for several attacks.
 There have also been unusual cases in which a person entered a bear's cage and was then mauled.

 Bear attacks are rare in North America.
 Attacks are for predatory, territorial, or protective reasons.
 Most wilderness attacks have occurred when there were only one or two people in the vicinity.

-In this list, three species of bear are recognized: the brown bear (Ursus arctos, a subspecies of which is commonly known as the grizzly bear), the black bear (Ursus americanus), and the polar bear (Ursus maritimus).
+In this list, three species of bears are recognized: the black bear (Ursus americanus), the brown bear (Ursus arctos), and the polar bear (Ursus maritimus).